 Michelle “Mike” Ochonicky is an award-winning artist whose work includes murals, drawing, illustrations, sculpture, and photography.
-But for the past 38 years, she has carved herself a reputation as a master of the early American art form of scrimshaw.
-This year marks her 21st appearance in the Directory of Traditional American Crafts.
+But for the past thirty-nine years, she has carved herself a reputation as a master of the early American art form of scrimshaw.

 Mike’s art has been commissioned by collectors worldwide, displayed in the Cathedral Basilica of St. Louis, the White House Visitor Center, the Missouri State Capitol, and the Missouri Governor’s Mansion.
+This year marks her 22nd appearance in the Directory of Traditional American Crafts.

 We've mailed the

-June 2018 issue of Early American Life to all of our current subscribers.
+June 2019 issue of Early American Life to all of our current subscribers.
 The postal service advises you should allow up to three weeks for delivery,

-so subscribers should have their copies of our new June issue by the end of April.
+so subscribers should have their copies of our new June issue by the beginning of May.

-All new web subscriptions will start with the June 2018 issue.
-Call us at 800-446-1696 if you have other subscription requirements.
+All new web subscriptions will start with the August 2019 issue.
+Call us at 440-543-8566 if you have other subscription requirements.